 Since 1997, the modalities of the Assistance Group's work have increasingly come to be defined by the security environment.
-For years, Chechnya has been a high-risk area, especially for foreigners not protected by the restraints that societal traditions impose on Chechens, including the clan system and its blood vengeance code.
-In addition to criminal hostage-taking, there has been the constant danger of politically-motivated assassinations, such as the murder of six ICRC expatriate employees at Novye Atagi in December 1996, and the abductions in October 1998 of three British citizens and one New Zealander whose severed heads were found 8 December 1998.
-During 1998, the security situation in Chechnya was deteriorating to an extent which made it progressively more difficult for the Assistance Group to perform its tasks in a meaningful way while at the same time observing acceptable standards of safety for its own personnel.
+For years, Chechnya has been a high-risk area, especially for foreigners not protected by the restraints that societal traditions including the clan system and its blood feud code impose on Chechens.
+In addition to criminal hostagetaking, there has been the constant danger of politically-motivated assasinations, such as the murder of six ICRC expatriate employees at Novye Atagi in December 1996, and the abductions in October 1998 of three British and one New Zealand citizens whose severed heads were found 8 December 1998.
+During 1998, the security situation in Chechnya was deteriorating to an extent which made it progressively more difficult for the Assistance Group to perform its tasks in a meaningful way, while at the same time observing acceptable standards of safety for its own personnel.
 Developments so far in 1999 have only exacerbated the situation.
-Against the backdrop of ever-worsening socio-economic conditions, crime and unrest have acquired endemic proportions.
+Against the backdrop of ever-worsening socio-economic conditions, crime and unrest have aquired endemic proportions.
 The political unrest is intermingled with religious fanaticism, organized crime and a general break-down of law and order, manifesting itself in ever more frequent outbursts of violence, assassination attempts and other acts of terrorism.
 In particular, hostage-taking and abductions for ransom money have seen a sharp rise and become an all-pervasive evil not only in Chechnya itself but also spilling over into the adjoining regions.
-Official sources (Russian and Chechen) in May 1999 put the current number of abducted persons at about 600 non-Chechens and a corresponding or even higher number of Chechens.
-The hostages are held under miserable conditions, they are widely exploited as slave labourers, and are frequently traded between the criminal groups (which include quasi-political organizations and their armed formations) as income-generating commodities.
+Official sources (RF and Chechen) in May 1999 put the current number of abducted persons at about 600 non-Chechens and a corresponding or even higher number of Chechens.
+The hostages are held under miserable conditions, they are widely exploited as slave labourers, and are frequently traded between the criminal groups (which include quasipolitical organizations and their armed formations) as income-generating commodities.
 Expatriates, especially those representing organizations believed to be capable of raising huge amounts of ransom money, have become prime targets for perpetrators of kidnappings.
 Hence, virtually all international institutions have left the region, terminating their previous activities or, at best, leaving it to their local sub-agencies or partners to carry on.
-Thus the OSCE Assistance Group - being the only remaining international body with a representation in Chechnya - had gradually come to be regarded as an increasingly vulnerable and likely target for a possible on-slaught by malevolent forces.
+Thus the OSCE Assistance Group - being the only remaining international body with a representation

-Although the Assistance Group under the present evacuation regime has continued to be fully operational in most respects, this meant that a substantial part of the Group's archives, covering the period up to mid-1998, was left behind in Grozny.
+5 Although the Assistance Group under the present evacuation regime has continued to be fully operational in most respects, it has entailed that a substantial part of the Group's archives, covering the period up to mid-1998, was left behind in Grozny.
 As a result, relevant source material, which would otherwise have been useful for the purpose of the present article, has unfortunately not been available.